 - Public Domain Soundtrack: In the radio series; Rimsky-Korsakov's "The Flight of the Bumblebee" was the opening theme, while a number of classical pieces were regularly used in the soundtrack.
 Series creator George W. Trendle was well known in the radio broadcast business for being a penny-pincher.

-- The version for the TV show was performed by jazz legend Al Hirt and it's Awesome!
+- The version for the TV show was performed by jazz legend Al Hirt and it's awesome!

-- Reality Ensues: In the Year One comic series, Britt and Kato bust a shipment of a truck full of machine guns, a gangster pulls out one of them and fires at Reid, but nothing happens, he looks at trucker, who shouts "We don't transport 'em loaded!".
+- Reality Ensues: In the Year One comic series, Britt and Kato bust a shipment of a truck full of machine guns, a gangster pulls out one of them and fires at Reid, but nothing happens, he looks at the trucker, who shouts "We don't transport 'em loaded!".
 They all get taken down very quickly.